BrianNewsom/passthegas.github.io/README.md

 * [Adrian Chen](https://github.com/adrian-chen)
 * [Brian Newsom](https://github.com/BrianNewsom)

+##Auto-documentation
+We used [Docco](http://jashkenas.github.io/docco/) to do our autodocumentation.
+The files needed for this are found within the docs folder.
+Docco can be used as follows:
+* Install npm
+* $ sudo npm install -g docco
+* Write comments with markdown after the double slash
+* $ docco src/yourfile.js

 ## Running Tests
 This code uses [Dalek](http://dalekjs.com/) for automated JS and HTML testing.
 The tests are found in the test folder.
 They can be run as follows.